FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/valley_windworks.md

 # Valley Windworks

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/valley_windworks/).

 Trainer                    | Pokémons
 ---                        | ---
 Galactic Grunt             | ![][261]  [Poochyena] Lv.
 14  ![][316]  [Gulpin] Lv.
 14  ![][228]  [Houndour] Lv.
 14